basclab/LME_MixedEffectsERPDifferenceWave/Section3_SimulatedData/README.md

 This folder contains pipeline scripts used to simulate realistic Negative central (NC) waveforms for Section 3 of Heise et al. (2025).
 We simulated two decay rate conditions: 'different decay' and 'same decay'.
 For each decay condition, we simulated a total of 1,000 datasets (samples).
 For each dataset, we simulated 48 subjects, and each simulated subject saw 100 trials (2 emotion conditions and 5 different ‘actors’ each presented 10 times per emotion condition).
-We include example output files for 2 datasets from the 'different decay rate' condition.
+We include example output files for 2 datasets from the different decay rate condition.

 ## Table of Contents
 * [Script overview](#script-overview)